Aboriginal prison rates

 Aboriginal and Torres Strait Islander people are massively overrepresented in the criminal justice system of Australia.

-In 2008 Aboriginal people represent only 2.3% of the total population, yet over 28% of Australia’s prison population are Aboriginal.
+Aboriginal people represent only 3% of the total population, yet more than 28% of Australia’s prison population are Aboriginal.

 - Percentage of all incarcerated women in Australia who were Aboriginal in 2010; of incarcerated men: 24% .

 - Percentage of juveniles in custody who are Aboriginal .

 - Percentage by which imprisonment rates increased for Aboriginal women between 2000 and 2010; for Aboriginal men: 35.2%, non-Aboriginal women: 22.4%, non-Aboriginal men: 3.6% .

 - Factor by which Aboriginal people across Australia are more likely to be imprisoned than non-Aboriginal people .
 Same figure for WA: 20 times.

 - Percentage by which the imprisonment rate for Aboriginal women increased between 2000 and 2010.
 Same figure for Aboriginal men: 35% .

 - Incarceration rate of Aboriginal men in Western Australia in 2008.
 Same rate for Aboriginal women: 0.6%; for African-American women in the US: 0.5% .